sefakozan/iptv/README.md

 Türkçe versiyon readme:  [Türkçe README](./README.TR.md)

 ### Usage
-To watch Turkish IPTV channels, use a media player that supports M3U, such as VLC Player.
+To watch IPTV channels, use a media player that supports M3U, such as VLC Player.
 Paste the links below into your player to access the channels.

 **Türkiye**
 ```